Image Track Module 04 10-12 min ▶ Narrated ⌘ Playground

 Sliding Geometry Window

-A CNN algorithmically restricts its vision, sliding a small 3×3 physical window slowly across the grid.
-It is forced to understand microscopic edges heavily before looking globally.
-Extremely data efficient, but struggles heavily evaluating objects spaced on opposite sides of a picture.
+A CNN restricts its vision, sliding a small 3×3 window across the grid.
+It must understand local edges before looking globally.
+Data efficient, but it struggles to relate objects on opposite sides of a picture.

 ViT — Global Dominance